flipcamp/engagingstudents4/essays/pellegrin.md

 4\) [Hiromi (Hiromi Uehara) – “Sicilian Blue” (*Place to Be*)](http://open.spotify.com/track/11jkvvgmAb9wDl6QRZ0Ahf)

 - one introductory chorus played freely, followed by vamp/intro, then head
-- conduct in a medium-slow 4 (hypermetric 2)
+- conduct in a medium-slow four (hypermetric 2)
   - but must adjust at the end of each chorus due to seven-measure phrase
 - AABA form (8+8+14+7)
   - fourteen-measure bridge divided 8+6